-- (a) This section shall not apply to the following types of residential properties or residential circumstances: - (i) Properties with 3 or fewer dwelling units in which one of the dwelling units is the owner's principal residence, - (ii) Dwelling units which were created as a result of ground up new construction and for which the first residential certificate of
+- (a) This section shall not apply to the following types of residential properties or residential circumstances: - (i) Properties with 3 or fewer dwelling units in which one of the dwelling units is the owner's principal residence; - (ii) Dwelling units which were created as a result of ground up new construction and for which the first residential certificate of occupancy was issued not more than twelve months prior to the passage of a local ordinance authorized hereunder shall be exempt for a period of 15 years from the date at which such certificate of occupancy was issued;

-- (iii) Dwelling units with rent subject to regulation by a public authority or a public housing-affiliated limited liability corporation or other similar affiliated corporate entity such that rent is based on a percentage of tenant income and dwelling units with project-based rental subsidies where rent is based on a percentage of tenant income.
-Occupancy by tenants with mobile vouchers in otherwise non-exempt units does not render a unit exempt. - (iv) Dwelling units in which the tenant shares bathroom or kitchen facilities with the owner who maintains their principal residence at the residential real property, - (v) Housing accommodations in a nonprofit hospital, religious facility, extended care facility, or licensed residential care facility for the elderly, - (vi) Units in hotels, motels or other facilities occupied by transient guests, and - (vii) Dormitories owned and operated by an institution of higher education. - (b) In addition to the exemptions described in (a) above, the City may in its discretion, create an exemption for vulnerable seniors who had owner-occupied their two or three family properties, and vacate their units for health and or other reasons beyond their immediate control.
-The City Council or any administrative entity created pursuant to (g) below may define any necessary terms to effectuate this exemption. - (c) The City, on an annual basis, may set an annual maximum percentage rent increase for rental units covered by this Section, based on the change in the increase in the consumer price index, plus two percent, but in no event shall an annual increase be greater than 5%.
+- (iii) Dwelling units with (a) rent subject to regulation by a public authority or a public housing-affiliated limited liability corporation or other similar public housing affiliated corporate entity, such that rent is based on a percentage of tenant income and (b) project-based rental subsidies where rent is based on a percentage of tenant income.
+Occupancy by tenants with mobile vouchers in otherwise non-exempt units does not render a unit exempt; - (iv) Dwelling units in which the tenant shares bathroom or kitchen facilities with the owner who maintains their principal residence at the residential real property; - Housing accommodations in a nonprofit hospital, religious facility, extended care facility, or licensed residential care facility for the elderly; - (vi) Units in hotels, motels, or other facilities occupied by transient guests; and - (vii) Dormitories owned and operated by an institution of higher education. - (b) In addition to the exemptions described in (a) above, the City in its discretion may, create an exemption for vulnerable seniors who vacated their owner-occupied unit in their two or three family property, for health or other reasons beyond their immediate control.
+The City may by ordinance, order, or regulation define any necessary terms to effectuate this exemption. - (c) The City, on an annual basis, may set an annual maximum percentage rent increase for rental units covered by this Section, based on the increase in the consumer price index if any, plus two percent, but in no event shall an annual increase be greater than 5%.
 "Consumer price index" refers to the annual 12-month average change in the Consumer Price Index for All Urban Consumers, Boston-Cambridge-Newton (All Items), as published by the Bureau of Labor Statistics of the United States Department of Labor in September of the prior calendar year. - (d) For rental dwelling units covered by this section, the rent amount in place 12 months prior to the effective date of the ordinance shall serve as the base rent upon which any annual rent increase shall be applied.
-If the dwelling unit is currently vacant, the last Rent Amount charged shall serve as the base rent.
-If there was no previous Rent Amount, or if no rent has been charged for at least the previous five years, for a dwelling unit not exempted under section 2(a), the rent amount the owner first charges shall serve as the base rent.
+If the dwelling unit is vacant on the effective date of the ordinance, the last rent amount charged shall serve as the base rent.
+If there was no previous rent amount, or if no rent has been charged for at least five years prior to the effective date of the ordinance, the rent amount the owner first charges shall serve as the base rent.